GunnarGriese/gunnargriese.github.io/assets/articles/2024-09-01-ga4-reporting-identity.md

 ![GA4 client settings FPID cookie](/assets/img/ga4-reporting-identity/gtm-ss-fpid-cookie.png)
 _GA4 client settings to manage FPID cookies_

 If you add GTM Server-Side (GTM SS) to your measurement stack, you can [gain even more control](https://gunnargriese.com/posts/gtm-server-side/) over the cookie that determines your users’ Device IDs.
 In your GTM SS container, you’ll find that the standard GA4 client comes with additional configuration possibilities for _Cookies and Client Identification_.
-The client allows you to use your "own" first-party HTTP cookies (default name is `FPID`) to store the device ID.
+The client allows you to use your "own" first-party HTTP cookies (default name is `FPID`, but can be customized) to store the device ID.
 If you now route your GA4 requests through GTM SS and use the GA4 client to parse the event data, your GA4 tags will use the device ID stored in the FPID cookie instead of the one from the `_ga` cookie.

 In the current digital landscape, which includes browser tracking prevention and ad blockers, cookies are often considered one of the less reliable user identifiers.
 They are easily deleted or expired, leading to potential overcounting of "users" on our website.
 However, they remain the primary identifier for the majority of our website users.
 While we can exert more control over cookies, overcoming the limitations of the technology itself is a complex task.
 So, should you embark on this journey to improve the reliability of your device ID, make sure you have a good reason (and a business case) to do so.

 ### Modelling - Let Google handle it

-To unlock the _Modelling_ identity space you must leverage an Advanced Consent Mode implementation.
+To unlock the _Modelling_ identity space you must leverage an **Advanced Consent Mode** implementation.
 In short, this means that you will execute your GA4 tags regardless of the users’ consent choices (e.g., no blocking of tags in case of missing consent).
-Additionally, you must ensure that you have Google’s Consent Mode correctly installed on your website or in your app to control the tags’ (cookie setting) behavior based on the users’ consent decisions.
+Additionally, you must ensure that you have Google’s Consent Mode correctly integrated with your website's Cookie Management Platform (CMP) or in your app to control the tags’ (cookie setting) behavior based on the users’ consent decisions.

-Once Consent Mode is correctly installed on your website, GA4 tags will function as usual for consent users.
+Once Advanced Consent Mode is configured on your website, GA4 tags will function as usual for consented users.
 In contrast, in the case of missing consent, the GA4 tags will send only so-called cookieless pings to GA4 servers without placing cookies in the users’ browsers.
-Using machine learning, Google will derive patterns from the consented or observed users and apply them to the unconsented or unobserved users, modeling their user journeys and derived metrics.
+Using machine learning, Google will derive patterns from the consented (or as Google calls it "observed") users and apply them to the unconsented or unobserved users, modeling their user journeys and derived metrics.
 Google phrases the process as Behavioral Modeling, which eventually allows insights into your website users' behavior and not only the consented subset.

 > One interesting side fact is that the User ID will be available in the BigQuery raw data export, even if the user denies cookie consent and GA4 collects only "cookieless pings".